 Lymphoedema is a condition of localized fluid retention and tissue swelling caused by a compromised lymphatic system.
 Treatment includes medical compression, among others.

 Do you have a persistent, asymmetric swelling in one or more of your limbs?

 Is your affected limb painless, but you feel tightness in it?

 Are other family members also experiencing swelling of the limbs or did you undergo a cancer treatment or surgery where lymph nodes had to be extracted?

-If so, your lymphatic system may be compromised and you may have developed lymphoedema.
-Read here why compression is essential in treatment of lymphoedema and what other treatment options exist.
+If so, your lymphatic system may be compromised and you may have developed lymphedema.
+Read here why compression is essential in treatment of lymphedema and what other treatment options exist.

 The lymphatic system is a large network of lymphatic vessels and lymph nodes that plays an important role in transporting lymph fluid, immune function, fluid homeostasis, blood cleaning, and blood filtering.